lucaznguyen/xmage/README.md

 ## Contact

-If you have any questions, please email `lucaznguyenofficial@gmail.com`, `21c29018@student.hcmus.edu.vn`.
+If you have any questions, please send me a message through `lucaznguyenofficial@gmail.com`, `21c29018@student.hcmus.edu.vn`.

 ## References